-DKK 7-10 million for approx. 20 younger researchers setting up their first own research team.
+DKK 7-10 million for younger researchers setting up their first own research team.
 The grants can be applied for once a year.
 The programme is announced once a year in open competition with a deadline in June.

-The grant total is up to DKK 40 million for approx. 10 experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
+Up to DKK 40 million for experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
 The programme is announced every two years in open competition with a deadline in September.
 The next application deadline is September 2020.

 The unorthodox idea